Flashkybook/Flashky-Plataform-Astro-supabase/docs/_Q1_Roadmap.md

 ## Improve the UX

-- [ ] UserStorage need in frontend
+- [x] UserStorage need in frontend
+- [x] on fail add differences between words red and green for improve the focus

 - [ ] Add text to speech chatgpt api
-- [ ] on fail add differences between words red and green for improve the focus
+  - [ ] Change server response

 # MVP app